-While drunk driving anywhere usually attracts strict penalties, drunk driving laws, including punishments, vary by country.
-Even though the United Arab Emirate (UAE) has a zero-tolerance policy on drunk driving, many visitors, including expatriate workers, are unaware of the country’s drunk driving laws.
+While drinking and driving anywhere usually attracts strict penalties, drunk driving laws, including punishments, vary by country.
+Even though Dubai, Abu Dhabi and the United Arab Emirates (UAE) have a zero-tolerance policy on drunk driving, many visitors, including expatriate workers, are unaware of the UAE Drink and Drive Laws.

-UAE’s Law on Drinking and Driving
+UAE’s Law On Drinking And Driving

 While it is not a crime to consume alcohol in the UAE, the country has some stringent laws on drinking in general, especially drunk driving.
 For instance, it is illegal to drink in public, including on the street or without a license.
 You should also be at least 21 years old to consume alcohol in the UAE.

 As a tourist or an expatriate, you still need a license to drink alcohol, even in venues like hotels and private clubs.
 Additionally, you should only purchase alcohol from specialized and licensed liquor stores.
 Generally, UAE’s strict drinking laws are meant to deter drunk driving.

 With drunk drivers causing approximately 14% of all road accidents in the UAE, the country has very strict Traffic Laws.
 With drunk drivers threatening their safety and other road users, strict laws, including severe penalties, help curb the destructive habit.
 Under UAE’s Federal Law No. 21 of 1995, drunk driving is a punishable criminal offence.